 - Giving OCSE any information that they can about the noncustodial parent.

 - Cooperating with OCSE.
-The failure of TEA or Medicaid recipients to cooperate could result in a loss of benefits.
+The failure of custodial parties to cooperate who are required to cooperate with OCSE because they receive Medicaid, SNAP, or TEA could result in a loss of benefits.

 - Staying involved in the case.
 A team effort produces the best results.